DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Inferno
 "Spare nothing in your fury."
-- Deal 3 Fire damage to all enemies.
+- Deal 2 Fire damage to all enemies.
-- Repeat effect 2 additional times.
+- Activate this card 3 times.

 Cost:
-- 2 Fire Mana
+- 4 Fire Mana
 - 1 Generic Mana

 <!-- Ice -->

 ### Impervious
-"Your body freezes into unyielding armor, each shard of ice a testament to your defiance."
+"Your body freezes into unyielding armour, each shard of ice a testament to your defiance."
 - Gain 1 Phantasmal.
 - Gain 4 Ward.
 - If you have been on Death's Door this combat, gain 2 additional Phantasmal.